Fayniz/pvpDinoGame/README.md

     * Implements `FLICK_COOLDOWN_MS` to prevent rapid re-triggering.
 * **Button Press Detection:**
     * In the `loop()`, call `u.button1()` (a method of the `unPhone` class) to check if the UI jump button was pressed.
+    * u.button3() is called to fire a burst of infrared signal matching command to power on/off a TV that is receiving NEC protocol.
 * **HTTP Client Logic:**
     * Uses `HTTPClient.h`.
     * When either a flick is detected or the button1 is pressed, it constructs an HTTP GET request (e.g., to `http://<host>:<port>/jump`).